ismaelpessa/PyMUSE/docs/tutorial.rst

 Use a SExtractor output file as an input
 ++++++++++++++++++++++++++++++++++++++++

-The software allows the extraction and save of a serie of sources detected in a SExtractor output file.
+The software allows the extraction and save of a set of sources detected in a SExtractor output file.
 To do this, you should have at least the next parameters in the SExtractor output file:
     * X_IMAGE.
     * Y_IMAGE.